-Simple but so Good
+Simple But so Good

 Few ingredients and easy to make.

-A Basic Food and so Versatile
+A Basic Quick Bread and so Versatile

-Breads have always been a staple food and biscuits are a quick bread that can be made without yeast.
+Breads have always been a favorite food and biscuits are a quick bread that can be made without yeast.
 Because of this, they can be easily thrown together and can be quite tasty, which is no doubt why they became and remain a favorite food in so many countries.

 What Did Early Biscuits Look Like?